top of page

 1. The sketchbook

 Sketchbooks are used to document your practice visually.
 You could ask: Why should we record what we do?
 We could say that it is to keep a track on ideas, to visualise our work process, to reflect critically on what we do.
-Do you find any other reason?
 Now, when asking: How should we record what we do?
 We could say by using images, videos, drawings, pieces of materials, etc. As you are doing workshops, ask yourself: What can you show from your experiments?

-In your sketchbook, think back at the workshop(s) that you did in the last weeks and start a reflection in/on/from action.
-Share your thoughts on the following questions.
+DISCUSSION: In your sketchbook, think back at the workshop(s) that you did in the last two weeks and start to reflect.

 > What have you tried to make?